Skip to content

 safedata at the SAFE Project

-For funder specific details for the SAFE project see here.
+The funder specific details for the SAFE project are included in the SAFE project details.

 Funding details are provided by completing a block as follows and, as with Authors and Worksheets, you can use multiple columns to acknowledge more than one funder.